|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Whenever measurements are provided of manuscripts, they are of the individual sheets (not an unfolded sheet, which would be twice as large).
 Signatures consisting of more than one folded sheet are sometimes bound, but often not.
 A standard size for a signature is four-folded sheets, resulting in a 16 page signature.
 There are exceptions; for instance, some of the Herder notes consist of a printer’s sheet folded twice (resulting in 4 quarto sized sheets), but left uncut, with notes then written on the resulting 8 pages.

 Many of the manuscripts were left unpaginated.
 When they were paginated by the original users, however, they typically numbered the pages individually, starting with the first page of text.
 A bound volume might have as its first sheet an end-paper blank on both sides, then a sheet with a title page on the front side, and blank on the back, with the first page of text occurring on the front of the third sheet.
-If the pagination is entered by a later librarian, quite often only the sheets are numbered, with the front and back pages of a sheet indicated by an apostrophe (so: 1, 1’, 2, 2’) or with recto and verso (so: 1r, 1v, 2r, 2v).
+If the pagination is entered by a later librarian, quite often only the sheets are numbered, with the front and back sides of a sheet indicated by an apostrophe (so: 1, 1’, 2, 2’) or with recto and verso (so: 1r, 1v, 2r, 2v).

 The endpaper (Vorsatzblatt) used next to the front and back covers of cloth-bound books is typically heavier than the paper used in the rest of the book, and is often marbled or textured on one side.
 It is a double-sized sheet, with one half glued to the inside of the cover, and the other half free, serving as the first and last sheets of the book.

 In Kant’s day it was not uncommon to buy the uncut printed sheets, rather than a bound book, and then have them bound by a professional bookbinder.

 Copyright ©2006 Steve Naragon (Manchester University)